tboeker/terraform-azure-app-shared/README.md

-# terraform-azure-app-shared
-Terraform Module for Shared App Resources
+This Module creates all shared Resources for the App

+it contains:
+- KeyVault
+- Container Registry
+- Storage Account